-- To receive the award, you must enroll in an eligible degree program at Bond University, commencing as a new student in the January 2018 semester.
+- To receive the award, you must enrol in an eligible degree program at Bond University, commencing as a new student in the following January semester.

 - Applicants must meet Bond’s academic and English language requirements for the desired program of study.